The 2025-26 FAFSA is now open!

 Verification

 Verification is a process that colleges use to identify and correct any issues on a student’s FAFSA.
 Think of it like quality control.
-About 30% of students are chosen randomly for verification.
 In other cases a FAFSA may need to be double-checked for accuracy.
 And some schools verify all students’ FAFSA forms.
 If it happens, don’t assume you’re being accused of doing something wrong!
 All you need to do is provide the information your school asks for, meet the deadline, and keep an eye on your email, or you may not qualify for any aid.
 You’ve got this!
 Check studentaid.gov for more on verification.

 • If you’re asked to verify household/family information, complete the Dependency Verification worksheet the school will send you.
 Be sure to provide any other documentation they ask for.
 Ask the financial aid office to clarify what they want and how to send it (upload to a site, emailed, etc.)